Shepherd King · Chapter 2

 “I’ll go this afternoon,” Davin said.

 Eliav held his gaze for a moment.
 His expression was not hatred.
-It was something more precise and more dangerous—contempt forged from a lifetime of discipline, aimed at the one who had received without earning.
-His argument was coherent.
-His conclusion was poisoning him.
+Hatred would have been simpler.
+This was contempt hammered thin by discipline and sharpened by injury, aimed at the one who had received without earning.
+His grievance had logic to it.
+That was what made it dangerous.

 He turned and walked away.
 He did not say goodbye.

 Davin watched him go and felt, at the edge of his Veiled Sight, something around his eldest brother—not a Hollow signature exactly, but a receptivity.
-A door left open.
-A frequency of bitterness that something out there could hear.
+A door left unlatched.
+A bitterness that might answer if something in the dark knocked.

 He filed it.
 He did not mention it.
 He went to clear stones from the wadi.